fairlearn/fairlearn/docs/about/index.rst

 #. *Document and modularize the Fairlearn dashboard*
    The Fairlearn dashboard is currently not ready for contributions by the community.
-   Over the next few months, the Microsoft Research and Azure ML teams are working to properly open it for contributions similarly to all other parts of this project.
+   Over the next few months, the Microsoft Research and Azure ML teams will be working to properly open it for contributions similarly to all other parts of this project.
    In the meantime, we have set up a working group for those that would like